Reds vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Tony Gonsolin (3-1) will take the mound for the Dodgers, his eighth start of the season.
+- The Dodgers will hand the ball to Noah Syndergaard (1-4) for his 12th start of the season.

+- He has earned a quality start three times in 11 starts this season.

-- Gonsolin has five starts in a row of five innings or more.
+- Syndergaard has three starts in a row of five innings or more.

 |Opponent